 Information about Registration including the Registration Calendar, course schedules, waitlist information and more is available online at the Registrar Sharknet page: uclawsf.edu/office/records.
-Additional information about graduation and enrollment requirements can be found in the Academic Regulations: uclawsf.edu/student-handbook.
+Additional information about graduation and enrollment requirements can be found in the Academic Regulations.

 Priority Registration for Extraordinary Circumstances